Virtual-Coffee/VC-Community-Docs/coffees/Notetakers/README.md

 #### ARTICLES AND RESOURCES

-- {Note any links to external sites here}
+_Note any links to external sites here._

 ## After Coffee

-- Post the notes in the general channel at your earliest convenience!
+Post the notes in the #general channel on Slack at your earliest convenience!